visgl/deck.gl/docs/api-reference/mapbox/overview.md

 # @deck.gl/mapbox

-Use deck.gl layers as custom Mapbox layers, enabling seamless interleaving of Mapbox and deck.gl layers.
+This module makes it easy to use deck.gl as native layers and controls in the Mapbox GL JS ecosystem.

+- It allows deck.gl to be used with other mapbox-gl controls such as `NavigationControl`, `GeolocateControl` and `mapbox-gl-geocoder`.
+- You may choose to interleave deck.gl layers with the base map layers, such as drawing behind map labels, z-occlusion between deck.gl 3D objects and Mapbox buildings, etc.

 <img src="https://raw.github.com/visgl/deck.gl-data/master/images/whats-new/mapbox-layers.jpg" />

-## Advantages and Limitations

-### Advantages

-* Mapbox and deck.gl layers can be freely "interleaved", enabling a number of layer mixing effects, such as drawing behind map labels, z-occlusion between deck.gl 3D objects and Mapbox buildings, etc.
-* Mapbox and deck.gl will share a single canvas and WebGL context, saving system resources.

-### Limitations

-* When using deck.gl's multi-view system, only one of the views can match the base map and receive interaction.
-* Unless used with react-map-gl, WebGL2 based deck.gl features, such as attribute transitions and GPU accelerated aggregation layers cannot be used.
-* Mapbox 2.0's terrain feature is currently not supported.

 ## Installation